Hiking to the ruins of El Miro in Jaco

 Tips for hiking to the ruins of El Miro in Jaco

-- Take proper walking shoes and plenty of water
+- Wear proper walking shoes and bring plenty of water and snacks.

-- Make this a morning hike as it will be very hot around noon and in the afternoon
+- Make this a morning hike as it will be very hot and busy around noon and in the afternoon.

-- Even when dry it can be slippery, so be especially careful during the wet season.
-Water sometimes runs over part of the trail
+- Even when the weather is dry, it can be slippery, so be especially careful during the wet season.
+Water sometimes runs over part of the trail.

-- Take a flashlight with you for the way back down
+- For your safety: bring a flashlight and pocket knife with you for the way back down.

 Watch the sunset at Playa Jaco